sistelexis/vehicleDetection/README.md

 The thin yellow boxes show the detections out of the classifier.
 There we can see that some parts of the image can fool the classifier (like guards, mainly metalic ones over bridges, as well as dark traces over the whiter pavement), but since it mostly happens sporadically, using a valid filtering post-processing I managed to discard the majority of those false positives.

-The thick red boxes are the tracking results out of the post-processing using spatial and temporal filtering.
+The thick red boxes are the tracking results out of the post-processing using spatial and temporal filtering, and can be considered as the tracking result.

-The small green circle represents the center of the tracking box used for updating the motion vector of the detections.
+The small green circle represents the center of the tracking box used for updating the motion vector of the detections (for future improvements).

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 Spatial filtering is used on each frame.
-The trick was to use a threshold level dependent of the detections (the heatmap had bigger values over the cars with the...).
+The trick was to use a threshold level dependent of the detections (cars tend to be detected more often so the heatmap over them will have higher values).
 That allowed to achieve a very balanced filtering (avoiding to remove cars or keep to much false positives).
+That can be seen at the begining of the video when there is no cars, the lack of references doesn't allow the false detections *cleaning* to happen.
+But as soon as the white Lexus enters on the right side, the false detections are proportionally less important (lower values in the heatmap), and thus discarded and not considered as a tracking anymore.

 Code: line 75 to 95 on the 10th cell @ [vehicleDetection.ipnb](./vehicleDetection.ipnb)